cerebral/cerebral/docs/api/action.md

 }
 ```

-So returning an object from actions, either directly or from a promise, extends the payload for later actions to handle.
+Return values from actions, either directly or from a promise, are merged with existing props for subsequent actions to use.

 ## Store

-To change the state of your application you use the store API.
+To change the state of your application, use the store API:

 ```js
 function setSomething({ store }) {